zpliulab/MOFNet/README.md

 - Supports reproducible experiments with preprocessed TCGA datasets

 ## Data Availability
-- The **raw datasets** are publicly available from **The Cancer Genome Atlas (TCGA)** through the R package [TCGAbiolinks](https://bioconductor.org/packages/release/bioc/html/TCGAbiolinks.html).
+- Raw datasets are available from TCGA via the R package TCGAbiolinks.
-- To ensure reproducibility, we provide **preprocessed feature matrices and train/test splits** in this repository under the `data/` folder.
+- We provide preprocessing scripts, train/test splits, and small sample matrices under `data/` for reproducibility.

 ## Code Availability
 - Source code is available here on GitHub.